-Customers taking service under this rate schedule are subject to the Failure to Comply Penalty Charge, specified in section II.B. of the GRSPs.
+Customers taking service under this rate schedule are subject to the Failure to Comply Penalty Charge, specified in GRSP II.B.
+This page intentionally left blank

-ACS-12 ANCILLARY AND CONTROL AREA SERVICES RATES
+ACS-14 ANCILLARY AND CONTROL AREA SERVICES RATES

-This schedule supersedes Schedule ACS-10.
+This schedule supersedes the ACS-12 rate schedule.
 It is available to all Transmission Customers taking service under the Open Access Transmission Tariff and other contractual arrangements.
-This schedule is available also for transmission service of a similar nature that may be ordered by the Federal Energy Regulatory Commission (FERC) pursuant to sections 211 and 212 of the Federal Power Act (16 U.S.C. §§ 824j and 824k).
-Service under this schedule is subject to BPA-TS's General Rate Schedule Provisions (GRSPs).
+This schedule also is available for transmission service of a similar nature that may be ordered by the Federal Energy Regulatory Commission (FERC) pursuant to sections 211 and 212 of the Federal Power Act (16 U.S.C. §§ 824j and 824k).
+Service under this schedule is subject to BPA's General Rate Schedule Provisions (GRSPs), which follow the rate schedules in this document.